 On the island of Bali, roughly 14km North of Ubud you can find the stunning Tirta Empul Temple.
 A Hindu Balinese temple that has been around since 926 AD and is still being actively used to this day.
 Wander around the gardens or admire people who are doing the purification ritual, or even participate in the purification ritual in the water of the holy spring yourself.
 The Tirta Empul temple is dedicated to Vishnu, the Hindu God of Water, and is considered one of the most holy temples in Bali.
-A visit to Tirta Empul will guaranteed be a unique experience, so read here everything you need to know about visiting the Tirta Empul Temple in Bali…
+A visit to Tirta Empul will guaranteed be a unique experience, an item that you would want to add to your Bali bucket list, so read here everything you need to know about visiting the Tirta Empul Temple in Bali…

 Where is Ubud?

 Roughly 1,5 hours North of the party paradises of Kuta you will find the small town of Ubud.
 While the centre is filled with tourists and touristic shops it isn’t hard to escape the crowds in Ubud.
-Drive half an hour North and you will find yourself between some of the most stunning rice terraces you have ever seen, drive 45 min east and explore stunning waterfalls such as the Tibumama Waterfall!
+Drive half an hour North and you will find yourself between some of the most stunning rice terraces and the most beautiful temples of Bali.
 There is a reason Ubud is such a touristic hotspot, and going to Bali, Ubud is a place that should be on your itinerary!

 Where to stay in Ubud

-What to expect at the Tirta Empul temple
+How to get to the Tirta Empul Temple

 Once you arrive at the temple the first place you will see is the parking lot.
 There is assigned parking for your motorbike (should you decide to drive yourself).
 The cost of parking is 2000 IDR.
 From the parking lot you can see the entrance booth.
 Buy an entry ticket (15000 IDR per person) and walk a bit further to the direction of the temple.
 Before you head into the temple further you will find a sign with rules and a booth where you can grab a sarong to wear.
 Wearing a sarong is mandatory for both men and women, even if you are wearing long pants.
 There is no fee to rent the sarong, it is included in the price!